DiscipleTools/disciple-tools-coaching-checklist/README.md

 # Disciple Tools - Coaching Checklist

 ## Purpose
 A tile to track the progress of a contact using the coaching checklist.
-Inspired by Zume's coaching chekclist: https://zume.training/coaching-checklist/
+Inspired by Zúme's coaching checklist: https://zume.training/coaching-checklist/